mdraminski/CytoMeth/README.md

 - trimmomatic_MINLEN - MINLEN parameter of the trimmomatic tool.
 - sqtk_run - if TRUE initial sqtk sampling is processed.
 - sqtk_subset - size of the subset to select by the sqtk tool.
+- methratio_batch_processing - determines if methratio process should be run gene by gene (better for big input samples) or all genes at once (faster for small input data samples).
+It is TRUE by default.

 ### File 'tools.conf.yml'
 The file '*tools.conf.yml*' contains CytoMeth tools parameters and it is located in tools directory.
 The settings in the file configure paths and names of all tools needed by CytoMeth processing default values are highly recommended.
 The file by default is defined as below: